Medically reviewed on September 6, 2017

 if you have ever had an allergic reaction during a blood transfusion.

-It is not known whether Definity passes into breast milk or if it could harm a nursing baby.
-However, if you are breast-feeding a baby, use a breast pump to empty your milk supply one time after you are treated with this medicine.
+It is not known whether perflutren passes into breast milk or if it could harm a nursing baby.
+However, if you are breast-feeding a baby, use a breast pump to empty your milk supply one time after you are treated with perflutren.
 Throw out the milk you collect during this time and do not feed it to your baby.

 Definity is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
 Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
 Talk with your doctor about the risks and benefits of using this medication.